jamestrotter/traccar-node-client/README.md

 # traccar-node-client
 A node client for pushing GPS updates from GPSD to a Traccar server

+Notable features:
-This will cache updates when they fail to send, meaning full history is retained when tracking resumes.
+1. When network is down it will cache messages, allowing for full history when network resumes
+2. different send rates for if the device is static or moving, allowing lower data rates for static devices.

 # example config.json